gingeralford/TableTempoServer/README.md

 <p>The app allows Admin accounts to manage other staff accounts and set permissions for those staff.
 The reports page allows restaurants to view previous parties by a range of dates, or search for a specific
 party by name to view their visit information.
 An Admin can see if a party left before being seated, as well compare the estimated wait given to a table to the actual wait until they were seated.</p>
 <h1>Implementation</h1>
-<p>The app is developed with the Model-View-Controller design pattern.
+<p>The server is developed with the Model-View-Controller design pattern.
 The languages/libraries used include PostgreSQL for the actual database and Nodejs as the language in tandem with Sequelize and Express.</p>
 <p>The database has three tables: Restaurants, Staff, and Parties.
 <p>The primary "parent" account a user will register is with the Restaurant Model.
 Registering a restaurant account will automatically create a staff account with the same email and password, which is
 set as the Admin account at creation.
 Further staff can be created through a custom link with the Admin area.
 A uuid code is appended to the link that is specific to only that restaurant account, and ensures